GeoRegionsEcosystem/ETOPO.jl/docs/src/index.md

       link: https://github.com/GeoRegionsEcosystem/ETOPO.jl

 features:
-  - title: 🌍 Define Grids of Interest
+  - title: 🔍 Comprehensive
-    details: You have a (Geo)Region of interest and some gridded data?
-Let's define a Grid for it.
+    details: There are several different options of choice for you, be it resolution, or surface-type from which the topography is measured.
-  - title: ⚙️ Flexible Grid Types
+  - title: 🌍 Topography of Interest
-    details: Maybe your data isn't rectilinear on the Lon/Lat Grid?
-Don't worry, we've got you covered.
+    details: You don't have to download the global topography, only for your (Geo)Region of interest, saving you time and disk space for small domains.
-  - title: 🔍 Extraction made Easy
+  - title: 🏔️ LandSea Mask
-    details: Already defined a Grid for your (Geo)Region of interest?
-Now let's Extract Some Data!
+    details: Is it Land or is it Ocean?
+Currently we use the topographic height to determine this feature, but more updates are on the way!
 ---
 ```

 ## Introduction

-ETOPO.jl is a lightweight Julia package that builds upon the [GeoRegions Ecosystem](https://github.com/GeoRegionsEcosystem), and in particular [LandSea.jl](https://github.com/GeoRegionsEcosystem/LandSea.jl) to download the ETOPO topographical datasets.
+ETOPO.jl is a lightweight Julia package that builds upon the [GeoRegions Ecosystem](https://github.com/GeoRegionsEcosystem), and in particular [LandSea.jl](https://github.com/GeoRegionsEcosystem/LandSea.jl), to download the ETOPO topographical datasets.

 ## Installation Instructions